List of mass stabbing incidents (2020–present): Denver, Colorado, U.S.

 On 11 and 12 January, four people were stabbed on the vicinity of the 16th Street Mall.
 A 24-year-old was arrested in connection of the stabbings.

 Mahaicony, Guyana

-On 15 January, a drug addict went on a rampage in Mahaicony, Guyana, killing two people and injuring another.
+On 15 January, a drug addict killed two people and injured another in Mahaicony, Guyana.
 The perpetrator was shot and killed by police.

 Miami, Florida

 On 16 January, two homeless people were killed and two others were injured in an attack.
 The 30-year-old suspect was arrested.

-Tel-Aviv, Israel
+Tel Aviv, Israel

 On 21 January, four people were injured in a terrorist attack.
-The perpetrator, a Moroccan-US national, was killed by an armed civilian.
+The perpetrator, a Moroccan-US Muslim national, was killed by an armed civilian.

 Nagano, Japan

 On 22 January, one person was killed while two others were injured in a stabbing attack near Nagano Station.
 A suspect was arrested on 26 January.

-Aschaffenburg, Germany

-On 22 January, two people were killed and three others injured when the suspect, a 28-year-old man from Afghanistan with a history of violent behavior and under psychiatric treatment, deliberately attacked a kindergarten group with a kitchen knife.
-A two-year-old boy of Moroccan origin and a 41-year-old German man were killed, while two adults and a two-year-old Syrian girl were injured.

-Villach, Austria

-On 15 February 2025, a 23-year-old Syrian murdered a 14-year-old boy and injured five other individuals.

-Mulhouse, France

-On 22 February 2025, one person was killed and seven others were injured in a suspected terrorist attack at a market.

-A 37-year-old Algerian man was arrested at the scene and the prosecutor has opened a terrorist inquiry because the suspect reportedly shouted "Allahu Akbar".

 Haifa, Israel

 On 3 March, a seventy-year-old man was killed and three other people were injured in a possible terrorist attack at a bus stop.
 The perpetrator was killed.